-Sky now offers its broadband customers a 'superfast' service with speeds of up to 38Mb or 76Mb depending on the package.
+Sky now offers its broadband customers a 'superfast' fibre optic broadband service with speeds of up to 38Mb or 76Mb depending on the package.
 Do you have a need for this kind of speed?

 In April 2012, Sky launched two superfast broadband connections.
 Sky Fibre Unlimited gives customers speeds of up to 38Mb, while the more expensive Sky Fibre Unlimited Pro delivers even faster downloads of up to 76Mb.

 One of Sky's main selling points, and where it differs from rivals like Virgin Media and BT Infinity, is that it offers a "truly unlimited" download experience, with no usage caps and no traffic management, even at peak times of the day.

 To begin with, Sky fibre optic broadband is available to roughly a third of UK homes.
 This figure is growing over time with the roll-out of BT infrastructure, the backbone of Sky's fibre network.